Your London Travel Blog Guide

 Famous London Markets

 One thing that we personally love about London is the amazing markets you’ll find here.
 For a long time, the markets have been a central part of life in London.
 They are the cornerstone of the community and a place where you can find unique things and try great food.

 One of the best food markets you can visit in London is the Borough Market.
 It’s located next to London Bridge and has often been referred to as a foodie’s paradise.
 At Borough Market, you’ll find the best quality meats, fish and vegetables.
 As well as an array of delicious street food that you won’t want to pass up.

 A second market you should make time to check out within London is Camden Market.
 Camden Town Market is a diverse community market of creative sellers, street food traders and independent stores next to the Regent’s Canal.
 It has become one of the popular markets in London due to its unique alternative style.
 You’ll be sure to find some interesting treasures while you are here.

-Other London Markets for you to check out while you are here including Brick Lane Market, Covent Garden Market, Alfie’s Antique Market.
+Other London Markets for you to check out while you are here include Brick Lane Market, Covent Garden Market, and Alfie’s Antique Market.

 Get your culture fix from London by taking a trip to its iconic museums and galleries located throughout the city.
 The great thing about London is you are never too far from a museum.
 London is home to some amazing national museums, free museums and some weird and wonderful museums.
 Impressively there are over 170 museums in London alone, some of the world’s best.

 Next up on the museums for you to check out is the Natural History Museum.
-The museum is renown for its world-class visitor attraction and its brilliant science centre.
-It’s a great place to visit if you’re in London with family.
+The museum is renowned for its world-class visitor attraction and its brilliant science centre.
+It’s a great place to visit if you’re in London with your family.